orangejuice/orangejuice.github.io/source/_posts/2020-02-17-explore-oracle-cloud.md

 # Register

 In order to use their services, a validate bank card is required, although on the website it says a credit card is necessary, but a debit card is also effective.
-During the account registering, it will ask you about the home region setting.
+During the account registering, it will ask you about the home region setting [2].

-![Oracle Region Overview [3]][image-1]
+![Oracle Region Overview][image-1]

 You may want to choose one that is near you geographically.
 Some people said that the free slots might be full on some popular regions, I chose EMEA-UK South, which is working good.